 There are two main ways to treat dysbiosis, through the diet and through restoring the bacteria balance of the GI tract.
 As Leaky gut is caused by many different things, treatment will always vary based on the individual animal.
 Many dogs with dysbiosis have very sensitive digestive systems, and so slow change is best.
 Adding healthy bacteria back into the pet’s diet via probiotics and foods rich in good bacteria is the best place to start.
 Heal the gut first and then for animals being fed an inappropriate diet, changing their food to a balanced raw food diet is the next step.
 Eliminating unnecessary vaccinations, chemical-based dewormers and flea and tick treatments, and providing clean filtered water are also important steps in bring the gut back into balance.

-Some other beneficial treatments include
+Other beneficial treatments include

 - Gut soothing nutraceuticals